AndreasArne/python-examination/README.md

 Using it, create your tests in a file called test_exam.py.
 Create one TestCase class for each assignment.
-Classes name should match `.*Test(Assignment[0-9]+)`.
+Classes name should match `.*Test[0-9]([A-Z].+)`.
+The integer is used to sort the output.
 Each class can contain many test functions.
 Each function need a docstring.

 Use the docstring to explain what is tested.
 The docstring is used to display info to the student when their answer is wrong.
 The output of docstring can be enhanced and display what was used as argument, `{argument}`, to the students function, what the function returned, `{student}`, and what the correct answer is, `{correct}`.
 It is also possible to inject colors in the output.